New South Wales Residents Allowed Into NT Before Christmas

 The Territory recorded three new cases of COVID-19 on Thursday.

-New South Wales recorded 420 cases of COVID-19 as of 8pm on Wendesday night.
+New South Wales recorded 420 cases of COVID-19 as of 8pm Wednesday night.

 Get the latest breaking news from SCA newsrooms around Australia.
 Short, simple and everything you need to know.